substratusai/runbooks/docs/design.md

 User flow: Random experiments

-notebook-gpu image has transformers, pytorch, cuda, python 3, etc.. basically most you need
+notebook-gpu image has transformers, pytorch, cuda, python 3, etc.. most everything you need to get started.

 Example notebook worflow for a user starting with no specific model or dataset in mind.
 The spec here uses a stock substratus container image: